Depositing & Booking

 A Cash Credit Voucher is used to record cash and check deposits into a University bank account.
-Deposits of cash and checks must be brought to the University Cashier located at 881 Commonwealth Avenue, 4th floor, or to the Bank of America branches located at either the George Sherman Union (775 Commonwealth Avenue) or Kenmore Square (540 Commonwealth Avenue).
+Deposits of cash and checks must be brought to the University Cashier located at 881 Commonwealth Avenue, lower level, or to the Bank of America branches located at either the George Sherman Union (775 Commonwealth Avenue) or Kenmore Square (540 Commonwealth Avenue).

 To complete a Cash Credit Voucher, please visit the Comptroller’s Form Generator.

 Where to Deposit (Cash, Check and Credit Card)

-Cash, check and credit card deposits should be brought to either the University Cashier located at 881 Commonwealth Avenue, 4th floor, or to the Bank of America branches located at either the George Sherman Union (775 Commonwealth Avenue) or Kenmore Square (540 Commonwealth Avenue).
+Cash, check and credit card deposits should be brought to either the University Cashier located at 881 Commonwealth Avenue, lower level, or to the Bank of America branches located at either the George Sherman Union (775 Commonwealth Avenue) or Kenmore Square (540 Commonwealth Avenue).
 Cash must not be sent through interdepartmental or regular mail.
 Before a cash deposit is accepted, either a University Cashier representative or a Bank of America teller will count the cash in your presence.* The University Cashier will also sign and return your copies of the Cash Credit Voucher.
 At Bank of America, a validated copy of the deposit ticket and a copy of the Cash Credit Voucher will be your receipt.

 When to Deposit

 Cash, check and credit card funds must be deposited daily to either the University Cashier located at 881 Commonwealth Avenue, lower level, or Bank of America locations at the George Sherman Union (771 Commonwealth Avenue) or Kenmore Square (540 Commonwealth Avenue).
 Cashier Services should be consulted in advance if departmental business needs warrant other deposit arrangements.
 Checks or Cash that needs to be held in the department overnight must be kept in a secured area, such as a fireproof safe.
 All deposits must be in US currency.